wurthless-elektroniks/RGH1.3/readme.md

 programmed.
 You might need to program it multiple times before you're satisfied, so keep your programmer around.

-The timing file you should start with is `rgh13_pw4_d21.xsvf`.
+The timing file you should start with is `rgh13_pw2_d21.xsvf`.
 Play around with them until you find one that your console likes.
-Note that RGH1.2 v2 uses a pulse width of 2; I've found in testing that consoles can handle 3 or 4 but nothing more than that.
-Play around with the timing files until you're satisfied with the results.
+Additional pulse widths are provided in case your console likes wider pulse widths.

 **If you absolutely must use the bodge capacitor:** RGH1.3 glitches so rapidly that you'll get misleading results with the glitch chip's blinking LED.
 See how it behaves with RGH1.2 first to ensure that the capacitor